 Despite its name, the actual Engine Stop gimmick is part of Gyro Engine Gear, Engine Stopper Base is simply a plastic shell which houses Gyro Engine Gear to prevent damage etc.

 Has two sloped protrusions which have relatively minor interaction with opponents as they tilt due to the generally free spinning nature of the part in its primary mode of usage, though they can provide some destabilisation.

 There is a minor mold variation where some versions lack the small line near the ripcord on one side.

 Flat surface with a small metal point in the centre.

-Tip has some precession, however for survival use it is outclassed by Light Sharp, which has excellent precession and allows for actual Zombie customizations (albeit right-spin only) with its own EG.
+Tip has some precession, however for use with Right Customize Gear (Free Shaft Version) it is outclassed by Light Sharp, which has excellent precession and allows for actual Zombie customizations (albeit right-spin only).

 However, Metal Sharp ends up being more notable due to chemistry with Gyro Engine Gear, providing surprisingly excellent stability due to the low height, somewhat ball-shaped tip, and bevelled surrounds combined with the bearing support offered by the part reducing the impact opponents can have on its stability.
 As such, it ends up being arguably the best true CEW competitively.

 Thunder Pegasus and its sibling Flame Pegasus were previously considered Beyblades intended for fun (and in the case of Thunder, collection) but thanks to the unique and exceptional Gyro Engine Gear, it is now a very serious competitive blade.
 However, Thunder Pegasus itself commands an incredibly high price (even before considering the Dark Blue version), even Capricorn Strike G is somehow more affordable than Thunder Pegasus (and has a more competitive Attakc Ring), with Flame Pegasus being the sensible choice of the three.
 Thunder Pegasus is best left to collectors.